 Laser Spine Institute offers foraminotomy, laminotomy and other procedures to treat pinched nerves and other spinal conditions, but we perform these procedures on an outpatient basis.
 Our minimally invasive pinched nerve surgery involves techniques that drastically cut down on the incision size, pain and recovery time associated with traditional open back surgeries.
 At Laser Spine Institute, some patients begin to see improvement the same day of their surgery.

 If you’ve been diagnosed with a pinched nerve and are tired of living with its painful symptoms, it may be time to consider the minimally invasive procedures offered by Laser Spine Institute.
-Our caring staff can answer any of your questions or concerns, so contact us today and ask us about the free review of your MRI or CT scan that we offer.
+Our caring staff can answer any of your questions or concerns, so contact us today to schedule your MRI or CT scan review.